-Visiting the atmospheric Bective Abbey Ruins
+Visiting ancient Bective Abbey Ireland

-Bective Abbey is a Cistercian abbey ruin on the River Boyne in County Meath.
+Bective Abbey is a Cistercian-order abbey ruin on the River Boyne in County Meath.
 It was founded in 1147 but apparently, most of the ruins date to the 15th century.
 The ruins include a 13th-century church, a 15th-century cloister and a 16th-century tower.
 It was considered a “daughter house” to Mellifont Abbey.

 Bective Abbey was built by Murchadh O’ Melaghin, King of Meath, for the Cistercians, and was dedicated to the Blessed Virgin.
-It was an abbey of some importance as the Abbot was a spiritual lord and sat in the Parliament of the Pale.
+It was an abbey of some importance in Ireland as the Abbot was a spiritual lord and sat in the Parliament of the Pale.

 When the Anglo-Norman lord Hugh de Lacy, Lord of Meath, was killed in 1195 his body was buried in Bective but his head was brought to St Thomas’s Abbey, Dublin.
 The two monasteries fell out over who had the right to de Lacy’s remains until the Bishop of Meath intervened in 1205 in favour of St Thomas’s.
 The Abbots of Bective were involved in disputes with other Cistercian houses such as Mellifont, Co.
 Meath and Jerpoint, Co.
 Kilkenny.

-Archaeologists discovered heraldic floor tiles at Bective that bore the arms of Gearoid Mór Fitzgerald, the 8th earl of Kildare, and they believe that the early 16th century renovations were done under his ownership of Bective.
+Archaeologists discovered heraldic floor tiles at Bective that bore the arms of Gearoid Mór Fitzgerald, the 8th earl of Kildare, and they believe that the early 16th-century renovations were done under his ownership of Bective.

 Why visit Bective Abbey?

-The drive to Bective from Dublin is just under an hour and it is an example of an Abbey that reveals much of Irish history throughout time.
+The drive to Bective Abbey in the Boyne Valley from Dublin is just under an hour and it is an example of an Abbey that reveals much of Irish history throughout time.
 The earliest ruins are plain and austere and the later additions in the late 15th century are much more ornate.
 The tower house built at this time indicates the status of the Abbot who lived there.
 During the Dissolution of the Monasteries, the Abbey became a private estate and dormer windows were added along with elegant chimney stacks and finer living quarters.

 In 1386 men of Irish birth were barred from entering any monasteries and so the community that populated Bective Abbey were Anglo-Norman.